kushaniperera/Blog/pages/Wassom 2015.md

 -
 - [[card]] **Chapter 6: Real Propert Rights**

   This chapter initially explores the real property rights and how it translates to the virtual world.
-Some of the conclusions reached are that: because an augmentation does not render the physical property occupied thereby it doesn't invoke any violation of the landowner's rights to his property.
+Some of the conclusions reached are that: because an augmentation does not render the physical property occupied thereby it doesn't invoke any violation of the landowner's rights to his property and that such augmentations are permissible by the first amendment rights of an individual to free speech

   ---------------------------------------------------------------------------------------------------------